Divya26101993/Implement-and-test-Group-Policies-GPO-s-to-control-user-and-computer-seetings/README.md

 <img width="819" height="270" alt="Image" src="https://github.com/user-attachments/assets/aedccd69-4188-4ed0-8048-f298f47b85d5" />

-In my previous repositories, I’ve already set up the domain and configured the GPOs, so I can directly sign in as an admin
+In my previous repositories, I've already set up the domain and configured the GPOs, so I can sign in directly as an admin

 <img width="1417" height="822" alt="Image" src="https://github.com/user-attachments/assets/c8f59653-d981-4e40-8aa9-4a45b7025441" />

-Instead of configuring a random static IP for the domain controller, we should always check the IP address already assigned by the ISP.
-To do this, open the Command Prompt and use the ipconfig command to view the current network configuration
+Instead of configuring a random static IP for the domain controller, always verify the IP address assigned by the ISP.
+To do this, open the ?**Command Prompt** and use the **ipconfig** command to view the current network configuration

 <img width="765" height="162" alt="Image" src="https://github.com/user-attachments/assets/6db217b9-96ff-4bdf-8525-89649aae6a13" />